Tanz0rz/haxe-fmod/extension/functions.md

 ## studio_system_unregisterplugin
 <!-- Studio::System::unregisterPlugin -->
-Cannot be bound.
-It names a plugin registered from a description struct, and that registration cannot be bound because its callbacks would run on FMOD's mixer thread.
+verdict: cannot It names a plugin registered from a description struct, and that registration cannot be bound because its callbacks would run on FMOD's mixer thread.
 A plugin loaded with StudioSystem.loadPlugin is unloaded with StudioSystem.unloadPlugin.